 Note: The wall lining directly above the appliance will get warm and hence may discolour paint finishes that are susceptible to temperature damage.
 The heat may also distort vinyl wall coverings.
 For durability of finishes and surfaces you should contact the relevant manufacturer for their specification and avoid materials that are not suitable for use above a fireplace.
-Please see section A2 on page 8 for more information.
+See section A2 on page 6 for more detail).